fustyles/Ameba/README.md

 When Gemini generates a multi-step workflow, the system does not apply an all-or-nothing strategy.
 Instead it executes **as many valid steps as possible from the beginning**, stopping the moment it encounters the first invalid or incomplete instruction.
 This means that even when the AI produces partially incorrect output, the system can still act on the maximum valid portion rather than shutting down entirely.
 For resource-constrained embedded devices where retries are expensive, this is an exceptionally practical design.

+### `reCheck` Flag — Selective Continuation Evaluation
+In multi-tool array execution, only the **last tool** in the batch triggers `evaluateWorkflowContinuation()`.
+Intermediate tools pass `reCheck = false`, preventing redundant mid-sequence Gemini queries that would waste network resources and inflate conversation history unnecessarily.

 ---

 ## 3. Hardware Safety Layers